 Did You Know...

 Bone density testing

-Tests for causes of secondary osteoporosis
+Tests for causes and risk factors

 A doctor may suspect osteoporosis in the following people:

 All women age 65 or older

 Women between menopause and age 65 who have risk factors for osteoporosis

 All men and women who have had a previous fracture caused by little or no force, even if the fracture occurred at a young age